Buck Canel

-Eloy "Buck" Canel (March 4, 1906 – April 7, 1980) was an American Spanish language sportscaster of Major League Baseball games.
+Eloy Justino Buxo "Buck" Canel (March 4, 1906–April 7, 1980) was an American Spanish language sportscaster of Major League Baseball games.
 Canel was born in Argentina when his father was working for the Spanish consulate in that country.
 His famous catchphrase was "¡No se vayan, que esto se pone bueno!" ("Don't go away, this is going to get good!").